There are four different types of Excel Operators. These are:

 |:||Range operator (defines a reference to a range of cells)|

 |,||Union operator (combines two references into a single reference)|

 |(space)||Intersection operator (returns a reference to the intersection of two ranges)|

-Cell C1 of the spreadsheet below, shows the range operator, used to define the range A1 - B3.
+Cell C1 of the following spreadsheet shows the range operator, used to define the range A1 - B3.
 The range is then provided to the Excel Sum Function, which adds together the values in cells A1 - B3 and returns the value 21.

-Cell C1 of the spreadsheet below, shows the union operator, used to define a range made up of cells in the two ranges A1 - A3 and A1 - B1.
+Cell C1 of the following spreadsheet shows the union operator, used to define a range made up of cells in the two ranges A1 - A3 and A1 - B1.
 The resulting range is then provided to the Excel Sum Function, which adds together the values in the combined range and returns the value 12.

 (Note that cell A1, which is included in both ranges A1 - A3 and A1 - B1 is counted twice in the sum calculation).

-Cell C1 of the spreadsheet below, shows the intersection operator, used to define a range made up of cells in the intersection of ranges A1 - A3 and A1 - B2.
+Cell C1 of the following spreadsheet shows the intersection operator, used to define a range made up of cells in the intersection of ranges A1 - A3 and A1 - B2.
 The resulting range (range A1 - A2) is then provided to the Excel Sum Function, which adds together the values in the intersecting range and returns the value 4.